guigrpa/guigrpa.github.io/_posts/2017-01-01-word-docs-the-relay-way.md

 comments:   true
 ---

 **_TL;DR_ &nbsp;&nbsp;&nbsp;Sometimes you have to set aside your developer work and do some office stuff.
 And sometimes that includes generating Word reports with dynamic contents.
-What if you could bridge Word, GraphQL and JavaScript to help you with these chores?**
+What if you could bridge Word, GraphQL and JavaScript to help you with these chores? [docx-templates](https://github.com/guigrpa/docx-templates) helps you do exactly that.**

 Every once in a while you need to produce a Microsoft Word document with dynamic contents.
 Maybe it's a project report, or the boring economic section of a tender.
 Chances are you're working within a team, and you absolutely need your document to be in the *de facto* standard for non-nerdy output: Word.